-A Level 2 electrician is an advanced, accredited professional authorised to work on complex and high-voltage electrical systems.
+A Level 2 electrician is an advanced, accredited professional authorised to work on complex electrical systems.
 These electricians are equipped to manage tasks that exceed the capabilities of standard electricians, particularly in connecting or disconnecting properties from the electrical network.
 Their work includes installing, repairing, and maintaining overhead and underground services that link properties to the electricity grid.
 With rigorous training and certification, Level 2 electricians ensure that these critical tasks are executed safely and to regulatory standards.

 Responsibilities of a Level 2 Electrician